nikki-uwu/Meower/README.md

 5. **Click "Save and Restart"**

 The board will automatically discover your PC through UDP broadcast messages - no IP configuration needed.

+**Note**: The board starts WiFi at low power (2 dBm) to prevent oversaturation, then increases to operational power (11.5 dBm) after configuration.

 #### Method 2: Serial Configuration
 1. **Connect via USB** and open serial terminal (115200 baud)